 - Medical coverage.
 Think about how much medical coverage you’ll need before you make choice.

 - Consider your risk.
 If you plan on parasailing, mountain climbing or zip lining, consider taking out extra coverage.

 - Know what your policy excludes.
 Pay particularly close attention to the exclusions section of each policy.
 Make sure you know what’s covered.

 - Know the emergency coverage.
-It’s essential that your travel insurance gives you access to an emergency assistance provider.
+Make sure your travel insurance provides access to an emergency assistance provider.

 - Compare the deductibles.
-Compare the deductibles you’ll have to pay when making a claim on each competing policy.
+Consider the deductibles you’ll have to pay when making a claim on each competing policy.

 - Compare premiums.
 Factor in the deductibles you’ll pay when there’s a claim when you’re comparing premiums.

 - Do your homework.
-Use comparison sites like finder.com to weigh up the pros and cons of different policies, and search for online reviews from other insurance customers.
+Weigh the pros and cons of different policies and read reviews from other insurance customers.